Qumulo/docs/qumulo-alerts-guide/configuring-notifications/default-quotas.md

 keywords: Qumulo_Alerts, quota, quotas, notification, configure, configuration, default
 ---

-Qumulo Alerts lets an administrator configure notifications that inherit a template from default quotas of two types.
+Qumulo Alerts lets an administrator configure notifications that inherit a template from one of the following default quotas.

 * **No-Path Quota**: This quota type has no defined file system path.
 It is the most common quota type and it applies thresholds to every quota defined for a Qumulo cluster.